UMM-CSci-4453-S19/lab-7-decaf/README.md

 Instead of diving head-first into the problem we will start simply and work our way up to something more complicated.

-Start by creating a table called 'users'.
-You can pick pretty much whatever structure you would like.
-We will be adding complications to it in short order.

-We will start by using a node.js package known as `express.js` to create a very simple web server for our web pages:
+We will start by using a node.js package known as `express.js` to create a very simple web server for our web pages (read a few paragraphs ahead **before** running this):

 ```{js}
 var express=require('express'),